-NOTE: Ginger tea is ideal for toddlers who are aged 1 year and above.
+Note: Ginger tea is ideal for toddlers who are aged 1 year and above.

 4. Ginger and garlic khichdi

 Khichdi is a dish made of rice, pulses and spices.
-A nourishing and healthy food item that helps in curing cold, ginger and garlic khichdi gives a slight twist to the humble khichdi.
+One nourishing and healthy food item that helps in cold relief is ginger and garlic khichdi, which gives a slight twist to the humble khichdi.

-The humble onion is more useful than we think because of its natural anti-inflammatory, antibiotic and antiviral properties.
-Onions are loaded with anti-microbial compounds called allion and aallicin, which help in fighting cold.
-Add a little grated raw onion to soups and sandwiches if your toddler is unable to eat them directly.
+An onion is more useful than we think because of its natural anti-inflammatory, antibiotic and antiviral properties.
+Onions are loaded with the anti-microbial compound called allicin, which helps in fighting a cold.

 6. Turmeric milk

-Turmeric milk is one of the best tonics to give to toddlers suffering from cold and cough due to its antiviral and antibacterial properties.
-A common household remedy for cold, it provides instant relief from respiratory problems such as dry cough.
-Further, turmeric milk has anti-inflammatory properties that battle chest congestion.
+Turmeric milk is the best tonic to give to toddlers suffering from cold and cough due to its antiviral and antibacterial properties.
+A common household remedy for cold, it provides instant relief from respiratory problems such as a dry cough.